sindresorhus/pure/readme.md

 ## FAQ

-### My preprompt is missing when I clear the screen with Ctrl+L

-Pure doesn't register its custom *clear-screen* widget if it has been previously modified.
-If you haven't registered your own zle widget with `zle -N clear-screen custom-clear-screen` it might have been done by third-party modules.
-For example `zsh-syntax-highlighting` and `zsh-history-substring-search` are known to do this and they should for that reason be **the very last thing** in your `.zshrc` (as pointed out in their documentation).

-To find out the culprit that is overriding your *clear-screen* widget, you can run the following command: `zle -l | grep clear-screen`.

 ### I am stuck in a shell loop in my terminal that ask me to authenticate.
 What should I do ?

 [This is a known issue](https://github.com/sindresorhus/pure/issues/76).